 18 Under 40

 Southwestern University alumni enter a variety of industries after graduation, leading fulfilling lives that contribute to the well-being of humanity.
-To celebrate our youngest graduates, Southwestern announces a new alumni recognition program – “18 under 40.”
+To honor our youngest graduates, Southwestern celebrates their achievements through the “18 under 40” alumni recognition program.

 “18 Under 40” recognizes 18 Southwestern graduates, under the age of 40 by the nomination deadline each year, who are already making significant contributions to their professions and/or communities.
 The achievements of the honorees are inspirational to Southwestern students and serve as a source of pride for the Southwestern University community.